 What are state colonies?

-State colonies are not required, but can be formed by members who want to meet with each other.
-They can be big or small and take on any form it's members like.
+State colonies are not required but can be formed by members who want to meet with each other.
+They can be big or small and take on any form.

 What is Antcomm?

 Antcomm is your source for local disaster information.